nickdunn/elasticsearch/README.markdown

 However leave this disabled for now.
 Enable it in production and add your username and password to the System > Preferences page.

-## Configuring the ElasticSearch extension
+## 2. Configure the Symphony extension

 Before we go any further, you should know that ElasticSearch is powerful.
 It uses [Lucene](todo) under the hood, so it supports a ton of things like word stemming, stop words, ngrams, wildcards, accent folding, more like this, synonyms and more.
 I have written this ElasticSearch extension to provide you with a set of sensible defaults for fulltext search.
 If you want to change the way this works, then it's simply a case of modifying JSON files.
 But the idea is that this extension should give you excellent results 90% of the time.